Career Advice

 Ask Others for Their Perspective on You

-Sometimes we can be our own worst enemies when it comes to believing in yourselves.
-All too often, we don’t see the entirety of the value we can offer.
-Youmight also downplay some of your best skills because of self doubt.
+Sometimes we can be our own worst enemies when it comes to believing in ourselves.
+All too often, we don’t see the full value we can offer.
+Youmight also downplay some of your best skills because of self-doubt.
 This can be disastrous in an interview as it doesn’t highlight your best qualities and displays a lack of confidence.
 However, the people in your life can tell you what you do best, and this includes the technical and personal skills you are good at.

 List Your Strengths and Weaknesses

 This is an oldie, but it is still around because it is effective!
-Everyone has strengths, and everyone has weaknesses.
+Everyone has strengths and weaknesses.
 There are always skills we can improve and some that we have mastered.
-When you master a skill, it becomes extremely valuable, and this includes soft and hard skills alike.
+When you master a skill, it becomes extremely valuable, whether soft or hard.
 An employer values a good communicator as much as a good programmer!
-Listing these identify where you can improve and how you can sell yourself in an interview.
+Listing these identifies where you can improve and how you can sell yourself in an interview.

 Analyze Job Descriptions

 Okay, so does anyone really like reading job descriptions?
 Maybe not!
 One survey found that 90% of people don’t read the description.
 This is a big mistake!
-However, a job description is an outline of what you are required to do, not who they are looking for.
-That being said, you create a list of skills that come up often in the role you want.
-You can then work on these as you prepare for the role or spot patterns where you are lacking in the required skills for the position.
+However, a job description outlines what you are required to do, not who they are looking for.
+That said, create a list of skills that often come up in the role you want.
+You can then work on these as you prepare for the role, or spot where you are lacking the required skills for the position.

 Be Honest with Yourself

-You’ve probably thought of a job you want that you could do.
+You’ve probably thought of a job you’d like to do.
 But can you really?
 Overconfidence can be a burden, and you will go through many interviews if you don’t aren’t honest with yourself about what you can and can’t do.
 You also need to be honest with yourself in order to identify your valuable skills.
 By doing so, you can list the things you know you can do against the things that need work.
 This will help you find more suitable roles within your sector.

 We earn a commission if you click this link and make a purchase at no additional cost to you.